Jamie McMurray: Final wins

 McMurray started his season on a low note, crashing in the Daytona 500 on lap 33, relegating him to a 32nd-place finish, followed by a 22nd-place finish at Phoenix.
-At Las Vegas, the third race of the year, McMurray improved, with a 13th-place finish.
-The following week, at Bristol, he scored a 10th-place finish; this was his first Top 10 of the season, despite spinning out in the middle of the race.
-Then, after a 19th-place finish in Fontana, McMurray finished a season-best 7th place in Martinsville, despite being involved in an early collision with Clint Bowyer.
-McMurray then had a 16th-place finish at Texas, and took another 7th-place finish at Kansas, bringing him up to three Top 10 and six Top 20 finishes.
+At Las Vegas, the third race of the year, McMurray improved, with a thirteenth-place finish.
+The following week, at Bristol, he scored a tenth-place finish; this was his first Top 10 of the season, despite spinning out in the middle of the race.
+Then, after a nineteenth-place finish in Fontana, McMurray finished a season-best 7th place in Martinsville, despite being involved in an early collision with Clint Bowyer.
+McMurray then had a 16th-place finish at Texas and took another seventh-place finish at Kansas, bringing him up to three top-ten and six top-twenty finishes.

 McMurray took home first place in the non-points-paying 2013 Sprint Showdown at Charlotte Motor Speedway.
 Leading all 40 laps, the Cup win was his first since the 2010 Bank of America 500, which also came at Charlotte.
-He would go on to finish 8th in the NASCAR Sprint All-Star Race.
-McMurray would hit a low stretch, with a 19th-place finish in the Coca-Cola 600 and a 33rd-place finish at Dover.
-He then had a 13th-place finish at Pocono.
+He would go on to finish eighth in the NASCAR Sprint All-Star Race.
+McMurray would hit a low stretch, with a nineteenth-place finish in the Coca-Cola 600 and a 33rd-place finish at Dover.
+He then had a thirteenth-place finish at Pocono.
 At Michigan, McMurray led 21 laps but finished 33rd after a late accident.
 The following week at Sonoma, McMurray narrowly beat Marcos Ambrose to win his first pole of the season.

-McMurray then had two strong runs - a runner-up finish to Matt Kenseth at Kentucky, followed by the Coke Zero 400, where he led 10 laps and finished seventh.
-He followed that up with a solid 12th-place finish at New Hampshire.
+McMurray then had two strong runs - a runner-up finish to Matt Kenseth at Kentucky, followed by the Coke Zero 400, where he led ten laps and finished seventh.
+He followed that up with a solid twelfth-place finish at New Hampshire.